 Average Tuition: $585

 Courses in CTU’s program include database systems, business intelligence, analytics for big data, principles of research methods, qualitative and quantitative research methods.
 Doctoral students are expected to complete a dissertation, and the degree is typically completed in three years.
-Graduates of CTU’s program will be equipped to pursue careers in senior level leadership, consulting, higher education, and in the technological sectors of the business, government, nonprofit, and education industries.
+Graduates of CTU’s program will be equipped to pursue careers in senior level leadership positions, in:

 College Choice Score: 89.00